An example of a physical SAFe® Epic + Capabilities Board

 Also, note that my client identified dependencies between epics and visualized them clearly with a string connecting the Epics physically for all to see.
 Very powerful.
 So, just like an ART uses a Program Dependency Board to map out significant dependencies, we can also use a Portfolio Dependency Board for the same purpose, only a different level of abstraction and flow.

 We only just started the process of performing WSJF prioritization on the capabilities in preparation for the remaining prioritization stages (political, technical, dependency).

-In the process of breaking down toxic culture we have to provide new ways to satisfy the business while allowing for culture change with goals of learning, relentless improvement, and innovation.
-The enterprise still has to operate during transition on existing mechanisms.
+In the process of breaking down toxic culture, we have to provide new ways to satisfy the business while allowing for the culture change with goals of learning, relentless improvement, and innovation.
+The enterprise still has to operate during a transition on existing mechanisms.
 There must also be a bridge to the innovation state.

 Since the use of story points is an abstraction that allows teams to still behave in a Lean-Agile manner, and truly adopt the value system into their ethos, we can create additive systems that support the concepts.
 This way, as Kent Beck desired in 1996, we can heal the rift between the business and the developers of the products and services while still serving the enterprise’s needs.
 Both sides of the equation still need to change to a new state wrapped in innovation as part of the Agile End Game.